BraneShop/BraneShop.github.io/src/posts/2019-01-30-Best-Designer-Ren-Imagery.md

 <ul class="normal">
 <li> **Collaborative**: Ren communicates frequently; asks your opinion, and submits some designs for review and to guide further design.  </li>

-<li> **Diverse options**: Unlike other designs I've worked with, each of Ren's submitted designs was actually quite unique and distinctly different from the others.
+<li> **Diverse options**: Unlike other designers I've worked with, each of Ren's submitted designs was actually quite unique and distinctly different from the others.
 The differences are not just a slight colour changes, or lower case over upper case; each design has it's own strong elements, story, and justifcation.
 I think this is a very important skill for design, that I've not seen many people be able to do, and Ren does it amazingly well.
 </li>

 <li> **Comprehensive**: Once a final design was sleceted, Ren provides the logo